 What Does Loan Disbursement Mean?

-Once a loan account has been approved, your loan is ready to be disbursed.
-Users that have “Set Disbursement Conditions” permission active can either add or change the disbursement details on inactive loan accounts.
-This will allow disbursement details definition when the loan application is posted.
-Users that do not have “Set Disbursement Conditions” would not be able to change them.
-They will, however, still be able to post the disbursement on the account.
+Once a loan account is approved, the loan is ready for disbursement.
+Users with the “Set Disbursement Conditions” permission can add or change disbursement details on inactive loan accounts, allowing them to define these details when posting the loan application.
+Users without this permission cannot change disbursement details but can still post the disbursement on the account.

 - Disbursement fees.